AndreyKol1/Winstars-AI-DS-intership/task1/README.md

 After creating and running virtual environment(recommended) go the terminal and execute a command **`pip install -r requirementsCPU.txt`**.
 This will install all necessary packages to run the project.

 ### GPU
-After creating and running virtual environment(recommended) visit the pytorch web-site: https://pytorch.org/get-started/locally/ and pick cuda version compatible with your GPU.
-Execute a given command, this will download all necessary pytorch modules.
-After that, execute a command **`pip install -r requirementsGPU.txt`**.
+1. After creating and running virtual environment(recommended) visit the pytorch web-site: https://pytorch.org/get-started/locally/ and pick cuda version compatible with your GPU.
+2. Execute a given command, this will download all necessary pytorch modules.
+3. Execute a command **`pip install -r requirementsGPU.txt`**.
 This will install all other necessary packages to run the project.